 Good to know

-There are different styles and models of roller skis, which gives you a variety of posibilities and to find the perfect setup for you.
-This guide will help you choose, when buying in new rol...
+There are different styles and models of roller skis, which gives you a variety of possibilities and to find the perfect setup for you.
+This guide will help you choose, when buying new rolle...

 Other features to look out for include pole straps, ski pole handles (generally made from cork) and ski poles tip replacements which can come in different sizes.
-To see more equipment for roller ski poles, you can visit Ski Pole Grips or Tips for Rollerski & Cross Country Ski poles.
+To see more equipment for rollerski poles, you can check out our Accessories for Roller Ski poles.